Twice a year I have to pay property tax. Twice a year I make $500-$750 tax-free paying that tax. You can too!

-I dunno about you, but us Los Angelinos just got our property tax bill in the mail.
-It is “due” next month but it is “not late” until December 10th.
-So you have plenty of time to get a new card, pay your property taxes, and have an extra $500-$750 for Christmas, Hanukhah & Festivus splurgings!
+I dunno about you, but us Los Angelinos’ property tax is “due” now but it is “not late” until April 11th.
+So you have time to get a new card, pay your property taxes, and have an extra $500-$750 splurgings!

 What are these cards of which I speak, you say?
 Three come to mind.
 Details below.

 Chase Sapphire Preferred (personal card) – Bottom line: $590 tax-free.

 Chase Ink Business Preferred (biz card) – Bottom line: $755 tax-free

 Capital One Spark Cash (biz card) – Bottom line: $590 tax-free